marcoheine-com/marcoheine.com/src/blog/reactjs-learning-journey.md

 ### <a name="jsx"></a> What is JSX?

-JSX is a **syntax extension** for JavaScript and was written to be used in ReactJS to describe what the UI should look like.
+JSX is a **syntax extension** for JavaScript and was written to be used in React to describe what the UI should look like.
 It is **not valid** JavaScript, Web browsers can't read it.
 It needs to be **compiled** (with Babel).
 Every HTML in a JavaScript file is called a JSX element.
 JSX elements are like JS expressions, they can be:

 - saved in a variable